2017 will see the first use of digital identity schemes by the Member States within the European Union.

 A network of approved providers

-Then, benefiting from common rules for the mutual recognition of digital signatures, stamps or certificates by relying on a network of approved trustworthy providers reduces barriers to digital transactions and increases the adoption of new services across borders.
+Then, benefiting from common rules for the mutual recognition of digital signatures, stamps, or certificates by relying on a network of approved trustworthy providers reduces barriers to digital transactions and increases the adoption of new services across borders.

-The eIDAS Digital Trust Regulation thus introduces benefits and advances at national level for almost all Member States.
+The eIDAS Digital Trust Regulation thus introduces benefits and advances at the national level for almost all Member States.

 Let's find out potential improvements for countries:

-- Modernizing the way in which digital transactions are handled,
+- Modernizing how digital transactions are handled,

 - Accelerating the deployment of usable digital services.
-This approach can also make it easier for the digital infrastructures in the public and private sectors to work together.
+This approach can also make it easier for digital infrastructures in the public and private sectors to work together.

 - Establishing ways of demonstrating approved trustworthiness.
 These provide a guarantee for formal digital exchanges, which is essential for users to benefit fully from the services that are on offer.